Five things you need to know before the great NZ Christmas Holiday

 IRD Kilometre Rates released for 2025 year

-The Commissioner of Inland Revenue conducted a review and has released on 30th May 2025 their Operational Statement in relation to the Kilometre rates for the business use of vehicles for the 2025 year.
-The rates actually relate to the 2024/2025 financial year and are used to determine a business tax deduction for motor vehicles used by a self employed business owner or close company.
-They can do this by… Read more
+The Commissioner of Inland Revenue conducted a review and has released their Operational Statement in relation to the Kilometre rates for the business use of vehicles for the 2025 year.
+The rates actually relate to last financial year, the 2024/2025 year, and are used to determine a business tax deduction for motor vehicles used by a self employed business owner or close company.
+They can do this by either claiming… Read more

 Finding good mentors and business advice

-Most business owners receive plenty of well-intentioned advice and ‘helpful opinion’ from family and friends… and social media.
+Most business owners receive plenty of well-intentioned advice and ‘helpful opinions’ from family and friends… and social media.
 However, good business advice spoken from commercial experience is another matter entirely.
-That’s not to say it’s hard to find, but finding a reputable source in the Internet age is sometimes less than straightforward – especially if you have specific problem to solve and time is limited.
-This is why, for good… Read more
+That’s not to say it’s hard to find, but finding a reputable source in the chaos of the Internet age is sometimes less than straightforward – especially if you have specific problem to solve and time is limited.
+This is… Read more

 Payroll changes – 1 April 2025